tupkung/readable-project/frontend/README.md

 # Front-end Project

-To install and start the API server, run the following commands in this directory:
+To start the Front-end application, run the following commands in this directory:

  - `npm install`
  - `npm start`